serapagranchose/serapagranchose/README.md

 # README.md

-I am Seraphin "serapagranchose" Perrot a french developer I love to make things simpler and more efficient but it requires to understand them, that is why I like to remake from scratch already existing projects
+I am Seraphin "serapagranchose" Perrot a french developer

+I love to make things simpler and more efficient but it requires to understand them
+That is why I like to remake from scratch already existing projects

 My favorite part of programming is helping people, including myself

 ## Projects: